MicrosoftDocs/query-docs/query-languages/dax/dax-syntax-reference.md

 ### Date and time literal

 Beginning with the August 2021 version of Power BI Desktop, DAX date and datetime values can be specified as a literal in the format `dt"YYYY-MM-DD"`, `dt"YYYY-MM-DDThh:mm:ss"`, or `dt"YYYY-MM-DD hh:mm:ss"`.
-When specified as a literal, use of DATE, DATEVALUE, TIME, TIMEVALUE functions in the expression are not necessary.
+When specified as a literal, use of [DATE](date-function-dax.md), [TIME](time-function-dax.md), [DATEVALUE](datevalue-function-dax.md), [TIMEVALUE](timevalue-function-dax.md) functions in the expression are not necessary.

 For example, the following expression uses DATE and TIME functions to filter on OrderDate: